nreaLms/halflife-featureful/README.md

 * monstermaker can set custom health, body, skin, blood color, relationship class, gibs and model for spawned monsters.
 * New flag for monstermaker - No ground check.
 The hack to remove the check for space under the monstermaker.
 Useful for spawning flying monsters or monsters that should fall.
 * func_plat, func_train and func_door sound attenuation can be configured in level editor.
-* Added use_through_walls cvar to prevent using things through walls (experimental, will be made into compile-time feature).
 * func_tank can be configured to have a limited number of ammo.
 * func_breakable can contain new items (e.g. Opposing Force weapons and ammo).
 * Amount of health provided by soda may be configured via skill.cfg